-If Debbie feels you might benefit from counselling she will discuss this option with you.
+If Laura feels you might benefit from counselling she will discuss this option with you.
 It is your choice to have counselling and also when you would like it to end.
-If you are not sure if counselling is for you and would just like to find out more, Debbie will offer you the opportunity of meeting Andy before a referral is made.
+If you are not sure if counselling is for you and would just like to find out more, Laura will offer you the opportunity of meeting Andy before a referral is made.

 Students who are struggling with elements of their coursework may benefit from a referral to the Study Support Tutor who will provide one to one academic help.
 The Study Support Tutor is available for all students to help them ensure good progress is made at all times.

 Sixth Form students are encouraged to develop independent learning although even the most academically able students sometimes need a bit of extra help.
-Targeted one to one support can be organised with Angelina via teaching staff, form tutors or self-referral.
+Targeted one to one support can be organized via teaching staff, form tutors or self-referral.
 Reasons for referral could be where students need help structuring an essay, finding a resource, proof-reading or managing their time.